All investor lists > Incubators & Accelerators

 • Mentorship and office space

-• Access to a founder community
+• Access to a startup community

 • Light operational support (e.g. legal, hiring, business model validation)